Possible consequences

 • potentially difficult road traffic conditions.

-What are the possible consequences of gusts of wind in a red vigilance situation?
+What are the possible consequences of wind in a red awareness level?

-In the event of gusts of wind, the red warning level (very violent gale warning) is announced when very strong winds reach above 110 km/h.
+In the event of gusts of wind, the red awareness level is announced when very strong winds reach above 110 km/h.

 The possible consequences include: